neuralvis/elpa-mirror/gnu/gnus-mock-readme.txt

 Users have two options for adding custom configuration to the mock
 session:

-- `gnus-mock-gnus-settings' can be set to a filename, the contents of which will be appended to the .gnus.el startup file in the mock session.
+- `gnus-mock-gnus-file' can be set to a filename, the contents of which will be appended to the .gnus.el startup file in the mock session.
 This code will be executed at Gnus startup.

-- `gnus-mock-init-setting' should also be a filename, the contents of which will be appended to the init.el file that is loaded when the child Emacs process starts.
+- `gnus-mock-init-file' should also be a filename, the contents of which will be appended to the init.el file that is loaded when the child Emacs process starts.